Milo123459/linky/README.md

 ## What is Linky?

 Everyone hates long links, and custom link shorteners which allow you to setup custom domains can be costly.
-Linky is designed to solve these issues by creating a small, fast, and scalable soloution to short links.
-This project is designed to be small, allowing you to host it on something like [railway](https://railway.app), free of charge!.
+Linky is designed to solve these issues by creating a small, fast, and scalable soloution to shorten links.
+This project is designed to be small, allowing you to host it on a service like [railway](https://railway.app), for completely free of charge too!

 <div align='center'>